bluesky66-dev/kibana/rfcs/text/0008_pulse.md

 It covers the following scenarios:

 - Track the behaviour of our users in the UI, reporting UI events throughout our platform.
-- Report to Elastic when an unexpected error occurs and keep track of it.
+- Report to HyperSec when an unexpected error occurs and keep track of it.
 When it's fixed, it lets the user know, encouraging them to update to their deployment to the latest release (PR [#56724](https://github.com/elastic/kibana/pull/56724)).
 - Keep track of the notifications and news in the newsfeed to know when they are read/kept unseen.
 This might help us on improving the way we communicate updates to the user (PR [#53596](https://github.com/elastic/kibana/pull/53596)).
-- Provide a cost estimate for running that cluster in Elastic Cloud, so the user is well-informed about our up-to-date offering and can decide accordingly (PR [#56324](https://github.com/elastic/kibana/pull/56324)).
+- Provide a cost estimate for running that cluster in HyperSec Cloud, so the user is well-informed about our up-to-date offering and can decide accordingly (PR [#56324](https://github.com/elastic/kibana/pull/56324)).
 - Customised "upgrade guide" from your current version to the latest (PR [#56556](https://github.com/elastic/kibana/pull/56556)).

 ![image](../images/pulse_diagram.png)